TestCentricity/testcentricity_mobile/README.md

 viable for data entry (the `AppUIElement` must be visible and enabled) before entering the associated data value.
 This option is useful in situations where entering data, or setting the state of a `AppUIElement` might cause other `AppUIElements` to become visible or active.
 Specifying a wait_time value ensures that the subsequent `AppUIElements` will be ready to be interacted with as states are changed.
-If the wait time is `nil`, then the wait time will be 5 seconds.
+If the wait time is `nil`, then the default wait time will be 5 seconds.

-If any of the specified UI elements are not currently visible, the `populate_data_fields` method will attempt to scroll the UI object in view on the vertical axis (down, then up).
+If any of the specified UI elements are not currently visible, the `populate_data_fields` method will attempt to scroll the UI object into view on the vertical axis (scrolls down until found, then scrolls up if not found).
 ```ruby
     def enter_data(user_data)
       fields = {